Archduke Karl Pius of Austria, Prince of Tuscany

 Archduke Karl Pius of Austria, Prince Royal of Hungary and Bohemia, Prince of Tuscany (4 December 1909 – 24 December 1953), known as Carlos Pío de Habsburgo-Lorena y de Borbón in Spanish, was a member of the Tuscan branch of the Imperial House of Habsburg and a Carlist claimant to the throne of Spain under the assumed name of "Carlos VIII".
-He was the tenth and youngest child of Archduke Leopold Salvator of Austria, Prince of Tuscany and Infanta Blanca of Spain.
+He was the tenth and youngest child of Archduke Leopold Salvator of Austria, Prince of Tuscany and Princess Blanca of Bourbon.

 Early life

-Karl was born in Vienna, Austria-Hungary, the youngest son of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Infanta Blanca of Spain (1868–1949).
-His mother was the eldest daughter of Infante Carlos, Duke of Madrid, Carlist claimant to the throne of Spain.
+Karl was born in Vienna, Austria-Hungary, the youngest son of Archduke Leopold Salvator of Austria (1863–1931) and of his wife Princess Blanca of Bourbon (1868–1949).
+His mother was the eldest daughter of Infante Carlos, Duke of Madrid, Carlist claimant to the throne of Spain and Legitimist claimant to the French throne.

 Karl was given the baptismal names Carolus Pius Maria Adelgonda Blanka Leopoldus Ignatius Raphael Michael Salvator Chrillus Angelus Barbara.
 His godparents were Pope Pius X and the Countess of Bardi.

 Karl grew up in the Palais Toskana which formerly stood in Argentinierstrasse in Vienna.
 In 1919 the republican government of Austria confiscated all the properties of the Habsburgs.
 Karl moved with his family first to Tenuta Reale, a villa belonging to his mother's family near Viareggio in Italy.
 Then they moved to Barcelona in Spain.
 In 1926 he was given Spanish nationality.

 After completing high-school Karl entered the Industrial Engineering School.
 He returned to Austria in the early 1930s and joined the Heimwehr, a conservative militia which engaged in street fights with Communists and Socialists.